 c) The Right Color:

-Be sure to use scrap wood or metal, whatever material that closely matches the surface that you will eventually paint.
+Be sure to use scrap wood or metal, whatever material closely matches the surface that you will eventually paint.

-You’ll find special instructions on how to prep the surface, how to mix the epoxy, and how many coats are recommended.
+On the can, you’ll find special instructions on how to prep the surface, how to mix the epoxy, and how many coats are recommended.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.